 Asset Return Assumption.
-We base our expected long-term rate of return on plan assets on a weighted average of our expected returns for the major asset classes in which we invest.
-The weights we assign each asset class are based on our investment strategy.
-Expected returns for the asset classes are based on long-term historical returns, inflation expectations, forecasted gross domestic product, earnings growth, and other economic factors.
+Prior to the Plan Termination, we based our expected long-term rate of return on plan assets on a weighted average of our expected returns for the major asset classes in which we invest.
+The weights we assigned each asset class were based on our investment strategy.
+Expected returns for the asset classes were based on long-term historical returns, inflation expectations, forecasted gross domestic product, earnings growth, and other economic factors.
 We developed our return assumption based on a review of the fund manager's estimates of future market expectations by broad asset class and expected long-term rates of return from external investment managers.
-The weighted average expected return on plan assets we will use in our calculation of 2020 net periodic benefit cost is 3.50%.

 Retirement and Mortality Rates.
 These rates are developed to reflect actual and projected plan experience.
+In 2020, we used the Pri-2012 mortality tables projected forward using MP-2020 on a generational basis.
 In 2019, we used the Pri-2012 mortality tables projected forward using MP-2019 on a generational basis.
-In 2018, we used the RP-2014 mortality tables adjusted to reflect mortality improvement scale MP-2015 and projected forward using MP-2018 on a generational basis.